 Possible Causes: Remedies: Cast iron damper in "CLOSED" position.
 Open damper.
-Flue has a cold spot which inhibits exhaust discharge from rising properly.
-This problem may occur in factory built flues because the insulation has settled or a seam has ruptured.
+Flue has a cold spot which inhibits exhaust discharge from rising properly. • This problem may occur in factory built flues because the insulation has settled or a seam has ruptured.
 In masonry flues, mortar loss may be causing seepage of cooler outside air into the stack.
 Check entire flue for structural integrity and leakage.
-Correct or repair as needed, or replace or re-line the chimney.
-There is an obstruction outside chimney, such as a tree.
+Correct or repair as needed, or replace or re-line the chimney. • There is an obstruction outside chimney, such as a tree.
 Remove obstruction.
 Flue is located too close to the peak of the roof or does not rise above it to provide the proper draft.
 Increase chimney height.
-Flue is too close to another building.
-Increase chimney height.
-Obstruction in chimney.
-Check entire chimney system including stove pipe run.
-Utilize chimney cleaning device to remove any obstruction or foreign matter.
-Excessive ash accumulation.
-Remove as necessary.
+Backdraft damper is in the "closed" position.
+Open backdraft damper.